PourquoiEstTu/Directed-Graph-Structure-Library/README.md

 functions are contained within the program.
 To run the program, cd into the downloaded folder (called Directed Graph Structure) and use the command "stack ghci src/code.hs" to use the functions.
-The functions can be seen in the code.hs file which is in the src folder.
+The functions and a description of what they do can be seen in the code.hs file which is in the src folder.